Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: PRELIMINARIES AND PROBLEM DEFINITIONS

 \subsection{Preliminaries}

-\textbf{\textit{Notations.}} A network can be represented as an undirected graph $G = (V, E)$, where $V$ is the set of nodes (users), and $E$ is the set of edges (the relationship between users).
-Let $n=|V|$ and $m=|E|$.
-We use $\vec{x}(i)$ to represent the feature vector of node $i$ and $h^{(l)}(i)$ to denote the embedding of node $i$ at the $l^{th}$ layer of the model, where $l = (1,2,...,L)$.
-The neighbors of node $i$ are represented by $N(i)$, and the degree of node $i$ is represented by $d(i)$.
-Table \ref{notations} presents the list of symbols used in this paper. \\
+\cvpt \textbf{\textit{Notations.}} A network can be represented as an undirected graph $G = (V, E)$, where $V$ is the set of nodes (users), and $E$ is the set of edges (the relationship between users).
+Let $n=\svert V\svert $ and $m=\svert E\svert $.
+We use $\vec{x}(i)$ to represent the feature vector of node $i$ and $h^{(l)}(i)$ to denote the embedding of node $i$ at the $l$th layer of the model, where $l = (1,2, \ldots ,L)$.
+The neighbors of node $i$ are represented by $N(i)$, and the degree of node $i$ is represented by $d(i)$. \stmdocstextcolor{red}{ \tabref{abbreviations} presents the list of abbreviations and \tabref{notations} presents the list of symbols used in this paper.}

-\textbf{\textit{Graph Neural Networks.}} Graph Neural Networks (GNNs) are designed by extending Deep Learning approaches for the graph-structured data and are used in diverse fields, including computer vision, graph problems etc. GNNs are used to learn the graph data representations.
+\cvpt \textbf{\textit{Graph Neural Networks.}} Graph Neural Networks (GNNs) are designed by extending Deep Learning approaches for the graph-structured data and are used in diverse fields, including computer vision, graph problems etc. GNNs are used to learn the graph data representations.
 Motivated by the success of Convolution Neural Network, various Graph Neural Network architectures are designed.
-One such architecture is Graph Convolutional Network \cite{kipf2016semi}, which uses an aggregation mechanism similar to the mean pooling.
-Graph Attention Network \cite{velivckovic2017graph} is another Graph Neural Network architecture that uses an attention mechanism for aggregating features from the neighbors.
+One such architecture is Graph Convolutional Network, which uses an aggregation mechanism similar to the mean pooling \stmdocstextcolor{red}{\citep{kipf2016semi}}.
+Graph Attention Network is another Graph Neural Network architecture that uses an attention mechanism for aggregating features from the neighbors \stmdocstextcolor{red}{\citep{velivckovic2017graph}}.
 Existing GNN architectures mostly follow message-passing mechanism.
-These GNNs execute graph convolution by aggregating features from neighbours, and stacking many layers of GNN to capture far-off node dependencies.\\
+These GNNs execute graph convolution by aggregating features from neighbors, and stacking many layers of GNN to capture far-off node dependencies.

-\textbf{\textit{Network Embedding.}} Network embedding \cite{cui2018survey} is a mechanism that maps the nodes of the network to a low-dimensional vector representation.
-It aims to encode the nodes in such a way that the resemblance in the embedding space approximates the resemblance in the network \cite{aguilar2021novel}.
-These embeddings can then be utilized for various graph problems such as classification, regression etc. Figure \ref{fig:embed} illustrates an example of node embedding.\\
+\cvpt \textbf{\textit{Network Embedding.}} Network embedding is a mechanism that maps the nodes of the network to a low-dimensional vector representation \stmdocstextcolor{red}{\citep{cui2018survey}}.
+It aims to encode the nodes in such a way that the resemblance in the embedding space approximates the resemblance in the network \stmdocstextcolor{red}{\citep{aguilar2021novel}}.
+These embeddings can then be utilized for various graph problems such as classification, regression etc. \xref{fig:embed} illustrates an example of node embedding.